wangziqi2013/wangziqi2013.github.io/_posts/2020-07-23-thesaurus.markdown

 modified accordingly to point to the correct segment as blocks are moved.
 To avoid this costly operation for each compaction operation, the paper proposes that an extra level of indirection, called the start map, be added to each physical slot.
 The start map is a bit vector whose length equals the number of segments in the data slot.
 A "1" bit indicates that the segment has been occupied, while a "0" bit indicates that it is free.
+Tags use the offset in the start map to refer to blocks.
+The actual segment offset of a block is computed by counting the number of "1"s before the tag pointer's indicated location in the start map.
+When a block is freed, instead of changing its tag pointer, the controller simply sets all segments it uses to "0", and performs compaction.
+The blocks that are moved during the compaction will be accessed correctly, since the zero bits in the start map will result in these blocks' segments being moved forward as well.